alexwlchan/alexwlchan.net/src/_drafts/google-politics.md

 The subtitle describes him as a "former Member of Parliament", so I assumed he was one of the many Conservative MPs who lost their seat.

-There's just one issue: that's not true.
+But that's not true.
-He was re-elected.
+He was re-elected!

 Scrolling down the page further, I found two news articles about his victory, albeit with a reduced majority.
 (Specifically, the local papers in [Droitwich] and [Evesham].)